alpine-docker/socat/README.md

     tcp-listen:2375,fork,reuseaddr unix-connect:/var/run/docker.sock
 ```

-***WARNING***: The Docker API is unsecure by default.
-Please remember to bind the TCP socket to the localhost interface otherwise the Docker API will be bound to all interfaces.
+***WARNING***: The Docker API is insecure by default.
+Please remember to bind the TCP socket to the `localhost` interface otherwise the Docker API will be bound to all interfaces.

 ## Use Case: Publish a port on an existing container